danhartley/snapdragon-redux/README.md

 [build the app]: npm run dev or npm run watch

+NB building the app first is required for web service workers to run NB credentials required from src/api/firebase
+NB .env required

 [build and run the app]: npm run start:dev

 [run the tests]: npm run watch